operate-first/apps/docs/content/observatorium/thanos/request_grafana_access.md

    and create a PR (Pull Request).
 You can see an example Pull Request [here][4].

-3. After your PR is reviewed/merged, you should have access to the Thanos Query Console and API.
+3. After your PR is reviewed/merged, you should have access to the Grafana Console.

 [1]: https://grafana.com/docs/grafana/latest/permissions/organization_roles/#compare-roles
 [2]: https://github.com/operate-first/hitchhikers-guide/blob/main/pages/onboarding_project.ipynb